MicrosoftLearning/AZ-2007-Accelerate-app-development-by-using-GitHub-Copilot/Instructions/Labs/LAB_AK_01_analyze_document_code_github_copilot.md

     1. In Visual Studio Code, on the **File** menu, select **Open Folder**.

-    1. Navigate to the Windows Desktop folder, open the **GuidedProjectApp** folder, and locate the **AccelerateDevGitHubCopilot** folder.
+    1. Navigate to the Windows Desktop folder, open the **GuidedProjectApp** folder, and then locate the **AccelerateDevGitHubCopilot** folder.

     1. Select **AccelerateDevGitHubCopilot** and then select **Select Folder**.

-1. In the Visual Studio Code SOLUTION EXPLORER view, verify the following solution structure:
+1. In the Visual Studio Code EXPLORER view, open SOLUTION EXPLORER, and then verify the following project structure:

     - AccelerateDevGitHubCopilot\
         - src\